Roommate: Popularity

 According to the American Community Survey, 7.7% of Americans lived with a roommate in 2014.
-From 2000 to 2014, the proportion of Americans living with roommates increased by 13%, revealing that it is an increasingly popular lifestyle choice.
+From 2000 to 2014, the proportion of Americans living with roommates increased by 13%, revealing that it is an increasingly common housing situation.

 The change in the cost of housing makes the consideration of roommates more attractive.
-As the housing market increases, so too does the roommate ratio rate.
-When house prices drop, the opposite can be expected.
+As housing costs rise, so too does the rate of living as roommates.
+When prices drop, the opposite can be expected.
 This has been seen extensively in cities such as Washington D.C., Phoenix, and San Diego.

 Student exchanges are getting more and more popular with globalization and has influenced a lot in the Roommate Boom.
 The Erasmus exchange program in Europe has contributed as being the biggest exchange program in Europe.
 Exchange students can live in university residences but a growing number want to share apartments with other international students in shared apartments.

 Roommates and house-sharing are not limited to students and young adults however.
 American politicians Chuck Schumer, William Delahunt, Richard Durbin, and George Miller famously share a house in Washington, D.C., while Congress is in session.

 In Indian universities and colleges it is quite common that students share their rooms with a couple of others.
 Usually students in the master or doctoral programs are allocated with own rooms.

-Sharing an apartment is quite popular by young adults (most of them university students) in countries like Germany, Austria and Switzerland, while sharing a bedroom is more uncommon.
+Sharing an apartment is quite popular with young adults (most of them university students) in countries like Germany, Austria and Switzerland, while sharing a bedroom is more uncommon.